 Please respond to each question in 50 words or fewer.
 There are no right or wrong answers.
 Be yourself!

-You can be straightforward, offbeat, or highly-creative on this one—all with equal effectiveness.
+You can be straightforward, offbeat, or highly creative on this one—all with equal effectiveness.
 The straightforward answer would be something directly related to Princeton’s programmatic or extracurricular offerings.
-Discussing particular character traits, work habits, or social goals you hope to pursue are fair game as well.
-If you really hope that college is when you finally take the time to pursue a new hobby—crossword puzzles, stand-up comedy, yoga, genealogy, journaling—go ahead and share those aims in this space.
+Discussing particular character traits, work habits, or social goals you hope to pursue—like networking or meditating—are fair game as well.
+If you really hope that college is when you finally take the time to pursue a new hobby, go ahead and share those aims in this space.
+It could be anything: crossword puzzles, stand-up comedy, yoga, genealogy, journaling, cooking, sewing, etc.

 What brings you great pleasure and happiness?
-Universal experiences of joy like family, a beautiful sunset, smiling children, or your cat or dog curled on your lap are perfectly acceptable answers here.
+Universal experiences of joy like family, a beautiful sunset, a place, a hobby, a tradition, or your cat or dog curled on your lap are perfectly acceptable answers here.
 However, you could also talk about dreams for the future, more bittersweet moments, abstract thoughts, moments of glorious introversion, or a time that you unexpectedly felt joy.

-In the words of Plato, “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”
+As Plato wrote, “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”
 Music can express emotions that are beyond words.
 What stirs up deep feelings of connection within your soul?
-Be honest—it doesn’t have to be Bach’s Toccata and Fugue in D Minor—it might be a piece by Lady Gaga, Kendrick Lamar, or Lana Del Ray.
+Be honest.
+It doesn’t have to be Bach’s Toccata and Fugue in D Minor.
+Rather, it might be a piece by Lady Gaga, Kendrick Lamar, or Lana Del Ray.
 Don’t be afraid to share what music you genuinely connect with even if it isn’t “high-brow.”
 In addition, be sure to include a brief “why.”

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Princeton supplements, we encourage you to get a quote today.
+Lastly, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Princeton supplemental essays, we encourage you to get a quote today.